Uri3n/Process-Poltergeisting/README.md

 # Process-Poltergeisting
-## Utilizing A Windows File Stream Exploit To Perform A Variation Of Process Ghosting.
+## A PoC That Uses A Windows File Stream Exploit To Perform A Variation Of Process Ghosting.

 # Background
 **Process Ghosting** is a technique that has been around for quite some time.